Skip to Content

 • Run once manually

-Use schedules for content that changes frequently, such as docs portals or active spreadsheets.
+Use schedules for content that changes often, like active docs portals or live spreadsheets.
+For static content, a one-time manual sync is usually enough.

 Monitoring and Re-runs